 3. Historical Sites

-Temples, bazaars, churches, tombs, palaces, monuments, parks, UNESCO sites, Nepal has one of the largest and compact collections of all this, easily within walking distances of each other.
+Temples, bazaars, churches, tombs, palaces, monuments, parks, UNESCO world heritage sites, Nepal has one of the largest and compact collections of all this, easily within walking distances of each other.
+This point perhaps can be the best reason to travel to Nepal.

 MOUNTAINS in every photo, with forests, plains, farmlands, and jungles.
 Sprawling cities blending into the hills.
-Rushing rivers falls, and loads of rapids.
+Rushing rivers fall, and loads of rapids.
 Beautiful mountain lakes.
 Still ponds.
 Gorgeous urban parks.

 6. Tourism Services